web3privacy/ethberlin4-experiences/README.md

 A dedicated micro "stage" in open space, with seating for few people, and the option of a standing audience.

 Everyone is able to propose their own campfire session.
 The only and main condition is that it must be related to our topic (eq. privacy, cypherpunk/lunarpunk).
+Typical length of one campfire session is 30 - 60 minutes.

 Examples of campfire session:
 * open discussion around a specific topic